Page owner: Training director

 If the form opens directly in your browser (eg Edge or Safari), please right-click the button instead, choose the 'save' option and then open the file in your PDF program.
 Or you may wish to use a different browser, such as Chrome.

 Your mentor will contact you direct, like a new client offering you work; you discuss the task, agree a deadline and are sent an assignment.
 You should acknowledge safe receipt of each assignment and return any confidentiality agreement as requested.
-Read carefully the style sheet and brief, making sure you know what you are being asked to do.
+Read the style sheet and brief carefully, making sure that you know what you are being asked to do.
 Glance through the job straightaway, to check that the material is complete and to see whether there is anything not covered by the brief.
 You can then check with your mentor how to raise queries or discuss problems.
 You may wish to send back a small section of the job at an early stage so the mentor can check that you are working along the right lines.

 Mentoring typically takes around six to nine months to complete.
 Any mentor and mentee can make private arrangements to continue training beyond the formal end of the process.
+This is flexible.
+It partly depends on you, and how much free time you can spare, so mentoring can last anything from ten weeks to six months.
+If you need more time, for whatever reason, that's usually fine – as long as your mentor agrees and there is no waiting list.

 Quotes from mentees